Mediastinal TumorSymptoms, Doctors, Treatments, Advances & More

 UT MD Anderson Cancer Center

-Brett Carter is a Radiologist in Houston, Texas.
+Brett Carter is a Radiologist practicing medicine in Houston, Texas.
 Dr. Carter is rated as an Elite provider by MediFind in the treatment of Mediastinal Tumor.
-His top areas of expertise are Mediastinal Tumor, Lung Nodules, Pleural Effusion, and Pleurisy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Mediastinal Tumor, Lung Nodules, Pleural Effusion, and Pleurisy.

 Yale University

-Frank Detterbeck is a Thoracic Surgeon and a General Surgeon in New Haven, Connecticut.
+Frank Detterbeck is a Thoracic Surgeon and a General Surgeon practicing medicine in New Haven, Connecticut.
 Dr. Detterbeck is rated as an Elite provider by MediFind in the treatment of Mediastinal Tumor.
-His top areas of expertise are Thymic Epithelial Tumor, Lung Cancer, Mediastinal Tumor, Thymectomy, and Endoscopy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Thymic Epithelial Tumor, Lung Cancer, Mediastinal Tumor, Thymectomy, and Endoscopy.

-Enrico Ruffini practices in Turin, Italy.
+Enrico Ruffini practices practicing medicine in Turin, Italy.
 Mr. Ruffini is rated as an Elite expert by MediFind in the treatment of Mediastinal Tumor.
-His top areas of expertise are Thymic Epithelial Tumor, Mediastinal Tumor, Mesothelioma, Thymectomy, and Endoscopy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Thymic Epithelial Tumor, Mediastinal Tumor, Lung Cancer, Thymectomy, and Endoscopy.

 The outcome depends on the type of tumor.
 Different tumors respond differently to chemotherapy and radiation.